-To find the mounting depth, you have to flip the speaker again and place it on the flat surface with a cone facing up.
+When you are wondering how to measure car speakers mounting depth, do not worry.
+This is actually the simplest measurement you can make.
+To find the mounting depth, you must flip the speaker again and place it on a flat magnet surface with a cone facing up.

 When the speaker lies on its magnet, measure the distance between the flat bottom surface and the bottom of the mounting frame.

-Make sure your new speakers are not higher than measured factory speakers, otherwise you may have problems installing them, or it may cause speakers to damage when the magnet touches other metal car elements.
+Make sure your new car speakers are not higher than measured factory speakers, otherwise you may have problems when mounting them, or it may cause speakers to damage when the magnet touches other metal car elements.

-To measure speaker mounting height, place the speaker with the cone facing up.
+To measure car speaker mounting height, place the speaker with the cone facing up.

-The second ruler place in a vertical position across the top ruler and bottom of the mounting frame.
+Place the second ruler in a vertical position across the top ruler and bottom of the mounting frame.
 The measurement you take is the distance between both surfaces.

-When buying new speakers, make sure they are not too tall that could cause damage when in contact with other objects, like plastic door panels.
+When buying new speakers, make sure they are not too tall, which could cause damage when in contact with other objects, like plastic door panels.

 The only tool you will need to measure the mounting hole outer diameter is the ruler.